kukielp/sample-blog/_posts/2020-05-22-COBOL-on-aws-lambda.md

 [Demo URL - Function 1:](https://fe9yjg76ei.execute-api.ap-southeast-2.amazonaws.com/Prod/function1)
 [Demo URL - Function 2:](https://fe9yjg76ei.execute-api.ap-southeast-2.amazonaws.com/Prod/function2)

-I found a COBOL [IDE](https://pypi.org/project/OpenCobolIDE/), if I'm going to give it a go I might as-well have as much helper as possible, COBOL only allows max line length of 128 characters, for a while I was deeply confused as to why I have received syntax errors where I have simply made the lines to long.
+I found a COBOL [IDE](https://pypi.org/project/OpenCobolIDE/), if I'm going to give it a go I might as-well have as much help as possible.
+COBOL only allows max line length of 128 characters.
+For a while I was deeply confused as to why I have received syntax errors where I have simply made the lines too long.
 ```
 3.1.1 Command Line Length
 16-bit: